VaspulaVijayaLakshmi/Trees/README.md

 LCA :
 The Lowest Common Ancestor (LCA) is like the “meeting point” of two nodes, and it gives you the shortest path between them.

+IMP:

+2096.
+Step-By-Step Directions From a Binary Tree Node to Another